 Religious Education (RE)

-Welcome to Religious Education at Firs farm Primary School!
+Welcome to Religious Education at Firs Farm Primary School!

-We are very proud to announce that Firs Farm was the first school in Enfield to be awarded the Religious Education (RE) Quality Mark at Gold level in July 2014!
-The award lasts for three years and we managed to achieve the Gold Level REQM once again in July 2017.
+The staff work very hard to provide engaging, creative and challenging RE with an enquiry based learning approach, where children have the opportunity to ask deep and meaningful questions in a safe environment.
+This was confirmed when Firs Farm was the first Primary School in Enfield to be awarded the Religious Education Quality Mark (REQM) at Gold level in July 2014!
+The award lasted for three years and we managed to achieve the Gold Level REQM once again in July 2017.

-At Firs Farm Primary School, RE is taught in accordance with the Enfield Agreed Syllabus, which sets out clearly the statutory entitlement to RE for pupils in all non-denominational schools in Enfield.
-The religion specific programmes of study are innovative and show clear progression across the key stages.
-We teach from the ‘Enfield Scheme of Work’ to ensure coverage of the Enfield Syllabus.
+At Firs Farm Primary School, RE is taught in accordance with the new Enfield Agreed Syllabus (2023 - 2028), set by the Standing Advisory Council for Religious Education (SACRE).
+The syllabus sets out clearly the statutory entitlement to RE for pupils in all non-denominational schools in Enfield and is taught using the 'RE Today' scheme of work, also provided by Enfield SACRE), to ensure coverage of the syllabus.